 We urge you, should you undertake this perilous activity, to wear as much hi-viz and protective gear as possible, and never go anywhere without a high quality, EU-approved helmet.
 Take it very easy, realize that in practical terms you never have the right-of-way, and never assume that anyone behind the wheel of another vehicle even knows you exist.

 That warning over, if you’re in Rome for more than a few days, you may indeed want to buy a cheap bike.
 And there are indeed many cyclists in the city, some of whom are very enthusiastic – Critical Mass have been campaigning in the city for a number of years, and with good reason.
-And while the government ‘bikesharing’ scheme was a failure in Rome (with most of the bikes involved in it having been stolen or vandalised within a few months) the private oBike scheme is still hanging on.
-You can see the yellow bikes parked around the city.
-You can download the oBike app even if you’re not a resident, and tie a PayPal account or credit card into the app.
-It costs 1c a minute with a minimum charge of 30c.
-While there are a few geared oBikes around, most of them are ‘fixies’ and quite heavy, so not the best to ride, especially up hills.
-Still, we recommend the scheme for stepping in where the city failed, and for its overall impact on carbon reduction.
+And while the government ‘bikesharing’ scheme was a failure in Rome (with most of the bikes involved in it having been stolen or vandalised within a few months), and oBike failed too, Uber has started renting out electric bikes.
+You can see the red bikes parked around the city, and use the regular Uber app to rent one – even though Uber as a taxi service isn’t in operation in Rome.
+We recommend the scheme for stepping in where the city failed, and for its overall impact on carbon reduction.